-Fr our uni and college selections we've prioritised portability, looks and all-round performance, whereas for our school selection we've prioritised affordability and robustness.
-If you want a Chrome OS-based device instead, check out our guide to the best Chromebooks around
+For our uni and college selections, we've prioritised portability, looks and all-around performance, whereas for our school selection we've concentrated on affordability and robustness.
+If you want a Chrome OS-based device instead, check out our guide to the best Chromebooks to see what's best.

 HP Stream 11